 To test the student’s comprehension, there are reading and writing comprehension exercise worksheets.
 These include a maze that students work through by determining which in a series of statements about the story is True or False, as well as writing exercises that stretch the student’s ability to imagine different endings, different stages in the character’s life, and so on.
 Altogether, there are four reading and writing comprehension worksheets for the child to complete after each story, Maze, Finish the Sentence, Imagine, & Finish the Story.

-The Magic Stories™ reading program will be most suitable for 2nd and 3rd graders.
+The Magic Stories™ reading program will be most suitable for 2nd to 4th graders.
 It may also be helpful in reading centers and special education classrooms for struggling readers.
 As with The Reading Game, (which is intended for K and 1st) this set of storybooks, flashcards and worksheets was developed to continue to build confidence and enjoyment in the reading process, with an emphasis on comprehension.
 The goal is for every child to read these storybooks successfully, independently, and without frustration.

 A deck of printable flashcards accompanies each of the six storybooks.
 Each deck contains 40 words, and a sentence in which that word is used.
 We call these words “The Naughty Forty™” as these are some of the more difficult words the child will encounter when reading the accompanying storybook.
 A review of the “Naughty Forty™” words should be shared with your child before he/she independently reads the story to ensure that all the words are known and understood once the reading begins.